 Your income bracket establishes the amount of taxes payable each financial year at the time of filing the annual income tax returns.
 The Income Tax Act, 1961 contains provisions to reduce the Indian taxpayers’ tax liability through multiple deductions and exemptions.
-To simplify the taxation system in India, a new tax regime was introduced in the year 2020.
+To simplify the taxation system in India, a new tax regime was introduced in 2020.

 The major differences between the old and the new tax regime are in the income tax slab rates and the ability to secure concessions and rebates.
-Taxpayers should understand the differences between the old and new tax regimes, so they may opt for the right tax structure and plan their taxation accordingly.
+Taxpayers should understand the differences between the old and new tax regimes so they may opt for the right tax structure and plan their taxation accordingly.

 Understanding the Old Tax Regime